Little Dragon

 About Little Dragon

-On a Madrid visit, Little Dragon is best approached as a restaurant with a limited set of verified public details.
-The confirmed information is direct: it is in Madrid, has a casual dress code, is closed on Monday, is open Tuesday through Sunday during lunch and dinner windows.
+On a Madrid visit, Little Dragon works best as a straightforward restaurant option with a few clear planning details: it is in Madrid, has a casual dress code, is closed on Monday, is open Tuesday through Sunday during lunch and dinner windows.

-The recommendation is therefore narrow but useful: consider it when those hours fit your plans and you want a Madrid restaurant with confirmed Michelin Plate recognition.
-The available detail does not verify a chef-led tasting format, a named drinks program, a defined cuisine style, pricing, or specific signature dishes, so this is not the pick for diners who need to plan the meal course by course in advance.
+The recommendation is narrow but useful: consider it when those hours fit your plans and you want a Madrid restaurant with Michelin Plate recognition.
+If your decision depends on a chef-led tasting format, a named drinks program, a defined cuisine style, pricing, or specific signature dishes, confirm those details directly before booking.

 Better for a flexible Madrid meal than a destination splurge